simondeqin/My_PhD_Dissertation/README.md

-You can read or download my English PhD dissertation from here
+You can read or download the file of my English PhD dissertation from this page.